 Alimony, also referred to as spousal support, is financial support that may be awarded to either spouse following a divorce.
 Rather than basing spousal support on who is at-fault for a divorce, alimony is calculated based on a variety of factors.

 If both parties are able to support themselves, the court does not have to award alimony to either individual.
-At the Law Firm of Caryl Jacobs Gabe, Ltd., our Cook County alimony lawyer can provide strategic legal representation to maximize your chances of obtaining an outcome in your favor.
+At the Law Firm of Caryl Jacobs Gabe, Ltd., our Hoffman Estates alimony lawyer can provide strategic legal representation to maximize your chances of obtaining an outcome in your favor.

 - Specific financial needs

 - Current income and property